SINTEF-9012/bvr/README.md

 ### Downloads and Installation
 See https://bvr-tool.sintef.cloud
+Please refer to https://github.com/SINTEF-9012/bvr.modelbased.net for the sources of the BVR update site

 ### Source Installation Requirements
 1. Eclipse Modeling Tools - BVR was developed on eclipse Kepler SR2, but also seems to work on eclipse Neon